open-telemetry/oteps/text/0250-Composite_Samplers.md

 - Initial set of `Attributes` of the `Span` to be created.
 - Collection of links that will be associated with the `Span` to be created.

-#### Return value:
+#### Return value

 The return value is a structure (`SamplingIntent`) with the following elements:

-- The THRESHOLD value represented as a 14-character hexadecimal string, with value of `null` representing non-probabilistic `DROP` decision,
+- The THRESHOLD value represented as a 14-character hexadecimal string, with value of `null` representing non-probabilistic `DROP` decision (implementations MAY use different representation, if it appears more performant or convenient),
 - A function (`GetAttributes`) that provides a set of `Attributes` to be added to the `Span` in case of positive final sampling decision,
 - A function (`UpdateTraceState`) that given an input `Tracestate` and sampling Decision provides a `Tracestate` to be associated with the `Span`.
 The samplers SHOULD NOT add or modify the `th` value for the `ot` key within these functions.